Diva81/Diva---Nails-Art/README.md

 6. Deployment
 Deploy the Site:

-1. Use a hosting service like GitHub Pages for deployment.
+1. Use a hosting service like GitHub Pages, netlify for deployment.
 Follow the specific instructions for your chosen platform to deploy the site.
 Updated the Live Link: